Vera Lynn Keeps Her Promise As She Turns 100-Years-Old

 — ITV News (@itvnews) March 20, 2017

 Vera Lynn and her songs became very important to British soldiers.
-One such soldier by the name of William Pitcher spoke of Vera Lynn in 1996.
+One such soldier, William Pitcher, spoke of Vera Lynn in 1996.

 “All the war, even the worst of times, we had a good short wave radio system.
 In fact, I can remember when Vera Lynn came on we’d get the radio off the truck and we’d cover ourselves up with tarp and turn it on.
 And we’d listen to Vera sing to the troops on a Friday night, on the radio.”

-In her book, Victory through Harmony, Christina L. Baade talks about the song “We’ll Meet Again.”
+In her book Victory through Harmony, Christina L. Baade talks about the song “We’ll Meet Again.”
 It was unabashedly sentimental, she said, with its romantic longing and an insistent faith in the couple’s eventual reunion.

 “We’ll meet again, don’t know where, don’t know when